Last Updated: October 27, 2022

 How to close an E*TRADE account?

 To close an E*TRADE account, you need to input a request through an internal message, online chat or mail.
 The process is fairly simple and costs $0.
+You will only incur costs when you transfer funds from your account.
+E*TRADE charges $25 for a partial transfer and $75 for a full transfer.

 Is E*TRADE safe?